Toulon: Arrival of Christianity and the Counts of Provence

 Toulon was Christianized in the 5th century, and the first cathedral built.
 Honoratus and Gratianus of Toulon (Gratien), according to the Gallia Christiana, were the first bishops of Toulon, but Louis Duchesne gives Augustalis as the first historical bishop.
 He assisted at councils in 441 and 442 and signed in 449 and 450 the letters addressed to Pope Leo I from the province of Arles.

 A Saint Cyprian, disciple and biographer of St. Cæsarius of Arles, is also mentioned as a Bishop of Toulon.
 His episcopate, begun in 524, had not come to an end in 541; he converted to Catholicism two Visigothic chiefs, Mandrier and Flavian, who became anchorites and martyrs on the peninsula of Mandrier.
 As barbarians invaded the region and Roman power crumbled, the town was frequently attacked by pirates and the Saracens.
-In 1095, a new cathedral was built in the city by Count Gilbert of Provence.